John A. Trese

 Monsignor John Arthur Trese ("Fr.
 Jack") (June 20, 1923 – October 20, 2004) was an American Catholic priest serving the Archdiocese of Detroit from 1951 to 2000.

 Biography

 Early life

 Born in St. Clair, Michigan, in 1923, Trese was the eldest of the six children of Arthur Thomas Trese.
 He graduated from St. Joseph Elementary and St. Stephen's High School in Port Huron.
 Recognizing his vocation to the priesthood early in life, he followed the path of his uncle, Father Leo J. Trese, a diocesan priest and noted author.
-His uncle's published writings and books of reflections for priests were revolutionary in their time for their candor and sincerity.

 Education and Ordination

 Trese attended Sacred Heart Major Seminary for his college work and completed his studies for the priesthood at the Theological College of The Catholic University of America in Washington, D.C.
 He was ordained May 22, 1948.

 Following his first assignment to St. Louis Parish in Mt.
 Clemens, Michigan, in 1951, Trese was tapped to attend graduate school at Saint Louis University where he earned bachelor's and master's degrees in social work.